 - To get pregnant, this is an apt time to have sex.

-Appearance of The Cervical Mucus When Ovulating
+Appearance of the Cervical Mucus When Ovulating

-Post ovulation, progesterone levels go up, and levels of FSH, LH, and oestrogen drop.
+Post ovulation, progesterone levels go up, and levels of FSH, LH, and estrogen drop.
 This turns the cervical mucus less aqueous (around 93%), thick, less fluid, and more acidic.
 This is hence regarded as non-fertile cervical mucus.

 Tracking Cervical Mucus

-There are several parameters of the cervical mucus that you should watch out for, while trying to understand cervical mucus and ovulation, and trying to conceive.
+There are several parameters of the cervical mucus that you should watch out for while trying to understand cervical mucus and ovulation, and trying to conceive.
 These are:

-- colour of CM
+- colour of cervical mucus

-Just after your menses ends, the cervix is pretty much dry, save for a very basal level of moistness that is present, just as it can be found in any body part.
+Just after your menses ends, the cervix is pretty much dry, save for a very basal level of the moistness that is present, just as it can be found in any body part.
 After a few days, the cervix gets progressively wetter.

 The different cervical mucus stages you will be able to observe thereafter are as follows.